json-everything/json-everything-docs/_docs/schema/datagen/schema-datagen.md

 Everything else _should_ be mostly supported.
 Feel free to [open an issue](https://github.com/gregsdennis/json-everything/issues/new/choose) if you find something isn't working as you expect.

-### Strings & `format` {#schema-datagen-strings}
+### Strings {#schema-datagen-strings}

+Without any additional parameters, string generation uses Bogus's Lorem Ipsum generator to create some nice (but oddly readable) garbage text.

+#### `format` {#schema-datagen-format}

-All of the formats listed in the draft 2020-12 specification are supported, at least to the extent that they can be validated by JsonSchema.Net.
+All of the formats listed in the draft 2020-12 specification are supported, at least to the extent that they can be validated by _JsonSchema.Net_.

 If a format is specified, it will be used.

-If a format is not specified, Bogus's Lorem Ipsum generator is used to create some nice (but oddly readable) garbage text.
+#### `pattern` {#schema-datagen-pattern}

+Regular expressions specified via `pattern` are supported in a very limited capacity.
+Only simple subschemas with a single `pattern` is supported.

+- Combining multiple regular expressions using `allOf`, `anyOf`, or `oneOf` is not supported.
+- Inverting regular expressions using `not` is not supported.
+- Any regular expression not supported by the [FARE library](https://github.com/moodmosaic/Fare) is not supported.
+- Combining `pattern` with `minLength`/`maxLength` is not supported.
+RegEx supports length requirements, so they should be specified within the expression.

+If the above scenarios are detected, a `NotSupportedException` will be thrown.

 ### Numerics {#schema-datagen-numbers}